aptible/www.aptible.com/source/support/topics/troubleshooting/no-procfile-found.md

 When we deploy your app, we use a Procfile to determine what services should be run from your app code.
-The Procfile format is described [in detail here](http://ddollar.github.io/foreman/), and Heroku has a [very helpful article](https://devcenter.heroku.com/articles/procfile) as well.
+The Procfile format is described in detail in this [very helpful article](https://devcenter.heroku.com/articles/procfile) from Heroku.

 The Procfile should list process types and the commands associated with them.
 For example, if you're running a Rails app with one Sidekiq worker process, you might have the following Procfile: